variant-inc/actions-nodejs/README.md

 ## Using Lazy NodeJS Action

 You can set up continuous integration for your project using a lazy workflow action.
 After you set up CI, you can customize the workflow to meet your needs.
-By passing the right input parameters with the lazy dotnet action.
+By passing the right input parameters with the lazy nodejs action.

 ### Adding lazy nodejs action to workflow